AnhadSachdeva/Key-Value-Store/README.md

 # Custom Redis-Inspired Key-Value Store

-Inspired by the book "Build your own Redis in C/C++".
+Inspired by the book "Build your own Redis in C/C++" by James Smith.
 The book implements in C basically which goes pretty low level.
-This is purely now implemented in C++.

 A custom in-memory key-value store inspired by Redis, implemented in C++.
 This project includes custom implementations of various data structures and provides a Redis-like interface for storing and retrieving data.